vinzent01/simple-ascii/README.md

 some improvements can be made in the future such as an proper executable that runs on mac, linux and windows. enabling custom fonts, and custom color, multiple layers of ascii

+## update about making an executable
+python's pyinstaller is unable to make a cross platform build from one machine, my conclusion is that python is an bad language for such things as generate an executable.

+maybe i remade this project in another language.